felixdulfer/angular-iconic/README.md

 ```

 If you're using [Iconic](https://useiconic.com), then you want to be sure to
-load `iconic.min.js` into your application as well.
+load `iconic.min.js` into your application.
+You don't need `svg-injector` in
+this case.

 Usage
 =====